AllTheMods/alltheguides/docs/atma/mobfarms.md

 === "Reliquary Pedestals"

     This method is simple: you need a `Pedestal` (not the display version), power it with redstone, then place any weapon in the altar and enjoy a slow killing process.
     Sweeping edge weapons work better.
 Remember to maximize enchantments, Apotheosis affixes, and gems on the weapon to maximize damage.
-Right now L2 weapons are not compatible with this functionality.
+Currently, L2 weapons are not compatible with this functionality.

     ![Pedestal Killing Example](img/mobfarms/reliquary_pedestal.png)